 What is Autism?

-The term “spectrum” reflects the wide variation in challenges and strengths possessed by each person with autism.
+The term “spectrum” reflects the wide variation in challenges and strengths possessed by each autistic person.

 "When you've met one person with autism, you've met one person with autism." - Dr. Stephen Shore